ATKKepa/devmood-dj/README.md

 The frontend renders this data into:

-- a “Now playing” card showing the selected playlist
 - a grid of playlist options (cover + title) you can click
 - a button that opens the selected playlist in Spotify